 History of the Middle Ages

 The emergence and flowering of medieval European civilization - in its political, religious, socio-economic and cultural aspects - from the Germanic invasions to the Renaissance era.
 This course will also examine the Byzantine and Islamic civilizations; their interaction with the West; and the contributions made by the Muslim and Byzantine peoples to medieval Europe.
-Offered Occasionally.
+Offered Alternate Years.

 HIS 347 Cr.3